JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │    23     21     26     69
 ```

-To move forward with the tutorial you need to install the CSV.jl package in your environment.
-In order to do so run the following commands:

 You now know how to create a `DataFrame` from data that you already have in your
 Julia session.
 In the next section we show how to load data to a `DataFrame`
 from disk.